How To Run With Your Phone According To A Running Coach

 Is It Bad To Stop During A Run To Look At My Phone?

 Is it bad?
-How to run with your phone, do you run with one in the first place?
+How to run with your phone?
+Do you run with one in the first place?
 Honestly, that depends on what the workout is about and what your goals are.
-If I’m doing speed work, I often peek at my phone between intervals while on a rest break.
-Or, if I’m doing a nice easy run if I feel a buzz of the phone, I might peek.
+For example, I often peek at my phone between intervals while on a rest break if I’m doing speed work.
+Or, if I’m doing a nice easy run, I might peek if I feel a buzz of the phone.

 Run safe, run smart but most of all, run happy.
-If stopping to take a selfie in front of a beautiful sunset makes you happy, have at it.
+So if stopping to take a selfie in front of a beautiful sunset makes you happy, have at it.
 Who are we to judge?